 sentence you are trying to make parallel.

-Adjectives and adverbs are the words we use to describe.
-Adjectives describe
+Chapter 8: Using Adjectives and Adverbs Adjectives and adverbs are the words we use to describe.
+Adjectives describe nouns and pronouns and adverbs describe verbs, adjectives, and other adverbs.

 Without adjectives and adverbs we would not have the ability to distinguish